MikeHorn-git/Kernel-Hardening/README.md

 # Warning
 Backup sensitive data.
 Check the content of the files before proceeding.
-Use at your own risk, manipulating kernel parameters can "break it".
+Use at your own risk, manipulating kernel parameters can break it.

 # Installation
 ```bash